 Safety Considerations for Watches with Radium Paint

-There is certainly no need to panic if you have watch with radium paint.
+There is no need to panic if you realise you have watch with radium paint.
 The watch that I describe testing with a radiation detector below is a 1918 World War 1 era watch, and whoever painted the luminous paint on the hands and dial seems to have applied a good thick coating, and the paint seems to have been particularly radioactive.
 I guess that at the time they just wanted a really good glow in the dark, and didn't appreciate the dangers.
 Later watches that I have tested since have much less paint on the hands and numerals, and are a lot less radioactive.
 I have a later watch from the 1920s, still in a Borgel case like the first one I tested, but the paint is a lot finer in application, rather than the big daubs on the first watch, and perhaps incorporates less radium - after all, it was an expensive substance.
 This second watch with the finer paint registers much lower on the radiation detector, and I wouldn't be anything like as concerned in wearing it.

 Further information for persons working with watches that have this type of luminous paint is available on the HSE web site in the article NEW CONTROLS INTRODUCED ON TIMEPIECES CONTAINING RADIOACTIVE SUBSTANCES which you can get to by clicking on the link.
 This article states "Up until now those in the retail and antique trade have been free to dispose of damaged clocks and watches luminised with radioactive material, that are beyond repair, in the dustbin with other general refuse.
 Today because of a change in legislation made necessary by the Basic Safety Standards Directive (96/29/EURATOM) the situation has changed ... and you may be required, in certain circumstances, to seek Environment Agency approval under the Radioactive Substances Act 1993 (RSA 93) before disposing of such timepieces.
 Those circumstances are: